QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-08-05-mapping_ue5migration.md

 `Ready Or Not Audio Volumes`, `Portal Volumes`, `Room Volumes`, `CoverGenOverride Volumes` can remain as they are still the same actors.
 If they do not work convert them to a BlockingVolume (Under Actors tab in Details) temporarily to convert back after migration.
 `Sound_ParameterTransition_V2_BP_C` Blueprint can remain but it is likely you will need to reassign everything.

-> You did organise your map already into nice folders in the Outliner right????
+> You did organize your map already into nice folders in the Outliner right????
 {: .prompt-tip }

 ## 3. FModel Setup